BloomTech-Labs/labs9-workout-tracker/server/README.md

   ]
 }
 ```
+---
 #### Create Schedule Workout

-POST `/api/schedule/create/:id`
+POST `/api/schedule/create/`

-- Creates a new scheduled workout
+- Creates a copy of a workout given by the workout_id, and adds it to the scheduled workouts table
 - Response is the newly created scheduled workout

 ```